paul-wolf/strgen/README.md

     [\w]{8}    # generate word characters of exactly 8 in length [a-z0-9]   # generate a-z and digits, just one as there is no quantifier [a-z0-9_!@]  # you can combine ranges with individual characters

-Using a character class and no quantifier will result in a quantifier of 1.

 Here's an example of generating a syntactically valid but, hopefully, spurious email address: